 - Day 4 – Snorkeling in Captain Cook; daytime and nighttime manta ray snorkel

-The Long Version of my 4-Day Big Island Itinerary
+The Long Version of My 4 Days on the Big Island of Hawaii

 Our home base for our time on the Big Island was in Kona on the western side of the island.
 Kona was a great town that had lots of lodging offerings and was a good starting point for us.
 If I were to change where we were staying I may have added a night or two in Hilo, but overall the drives on the Big Island are gorgeous so it didn’t bother us spending time in the car.